Plenty of prejudices surround fat people, and most of them are negative—one of the positive ones used to be the perception of strength.

 It doesn’t matter how precise someone’s karate chop is if you can render them unable to breathe by sitting on their chest.
 Even fat individuals with low muscle mass can beat leaner people (including some martial artists) by relying on their weight.
 The best martial art to learn as a fat person is Brazilian Jiu-Jitsu.

-Recap: Are Fat People Stonger than Non-Fat People?
+Recap: Are Fat People Stronger than Non-Fat People?

 Fat people are at an advantage in almost every area except stamina when it comes to strength.